rgravem/peerFullStackWithAuth/readme.md

 Any visitor to the page can view the shelf, but only logged in users should be able to place objects on the shelf.

-This may require some research an implementation.
-Include a readme.md that includes the names of the group members.
+This will require some research, design, an implementation.
+Include a readme.md that includes the names of the group members and your team name/number.

 Shelf Object
 ------------